nishrajani30/kata-calculator/README.md

 ## Installation

 To get started with the Kata calculator, you need to have [Node.js](https://nodejs.org/).
-For this demo, we have used [pnpm](https://pnpm.io/) but you can also run the application using npm or yarn or bun.
+For this demo, we have used [pnpm](https://pnpm.io/) but you can also run the application using npm.

 1. Clone the repository:
    ```bash